The idea of hypnotherapy evokes reactions ranging from “crossed-arm and skeptical-faced in disbelief” to “stunned in pure awe and amazement.”

 Without our rational, reasoning minds, we assign meaning to events that are perhaps completely false.

-According to top hypnotherapist, Marisa Peer, these false beliefs we’ve downloaded in our childhood can be broken down into one universal untruth that govern almost all of our lives:
+According to top hypnotherapist, Marisa Peer, these false beliefs we’ve downloaded in our childhood can be broken down into one universal untruth that governs almost all of our lives:

 “I’m not enough.”